-- In order to submit your completed video project to your instructor, you should upload it to YouTube (or a similar video-sharing site) and send her/him the URL.
-If you are concerned about privacy, please upload the video as an "Unlisted Video" so that only people with the URL can find the video (instructions here).
+- In order to submit your completed video project to your instructor, upload it to YouTube (or a similar video-sharing site) and send the URL.
+If you are concerned about privacy, please upload it as an "Unlisted Video" so that only people with the URL can find the video (instructions here).

-- The specific topic/content of your video is entirely up to you, as long as you follow the Guidelines (see below).
+- The specific topic/content of your video is up to you, as long as you follow the Guidelines (see below).
 If you want to portray a conflict of some sort, this can be quite interesting as long as it is meaningful, i.e. more than just an avenue for a fight/argument scene that ends in, "Ich hasse dich!"
 Your video must RELATE to ideas/content covered in the course and should include grammar and vocabulary you learned this semester.

 - Your video should be roughly 5-7 minutes: longer is not necessarily better.

 - You should work in groups of 3 or 4.